Kandru/cs2-challenges/documentation/blueprints.md

 Whether this challenge should be visible to the player.
 If set to false, the challenge can still be completed, but the player will not see any notifications or progress updates.

-### is_rule

-A rule is a special type of challenge that can change other challenges.
-If a challenge is marked as a rule, its *title* will be shown to the player when it is activated and changes another challenge.
-Rules must have the *amount* set to 1, and both *announce_progress* and *announce_completion* should be set to false.
-More details about rules can be found in the rules section of this documentation.

 ### announce_progress

 Whether you want to notify the player about their progress.
 This setting does not affect notifications sent to third-party plugins.